Hinduism is associated with a lot of symbols. Some are of the opinion that there is no other religion as symbolic as

 - The «murti» refers to drawings and icons in Hinduism.

 Some of the symbols used in Hinduism have similarities to Buddhism symbols.
 Examples of such symbols are the coach and the lotus.
 These are very common in tattoos.

-In this write-up, we will open your eyes to some of the most popular of the symbols related to Hinduism.
+In this write-up, we will open your eyes to some of the most popular signs and symbols related to Hinduism.

 Hindu Symbols and Meanings